 Massachusetts prohibits discrimination in healthcare on the basis of sexual orientation, gender identity and gender expression.
 Private insurers are prohibited from excluding medically necessary care for gender dysphoria or gender identity, including medically necessary gender surgery and other related healthcare services.
 Massachusetts Medicaid explicitly covers gender affirmation related healthcare.

-Public schools are required to investigate complaints of LGBT+ discrimination and harassment and to educate staff annually on harassment prevention and resolutions.
+Public schools are required to investigate complaints of LGBTQ+ discrimination and harassment and to educate staff annually on harassment prevention and resolutions.
 The state also has a strong anti-bullying law whose protections extend to private school students.

 Government Statements and Actions